Triller and Snoop Dog Launch New Boxing League Dubbed, The Fight Club After Delivering Record-Breaking, Epic Fight Experience with Tyson vs Jones Jr. Event

 Wassim "Sal" Slaiby, CEO of SALXCO and XO Records, was floored by the event.
 "In a historical evening watching Bobby and Ryan deliver such an epic event was inspiring," he said.
 "Congrats to Bobby at Triller and Ryan from 'The Fight Club' for delivering such a special night.
 Excited for the next 'The Fight Club' event."

-The inclusion of fighters such as social media sensation Jake Paul versus MBA superstar Nate Robinson drew a very significant crowd on their own, with the Paul vs Jones fight dominating the internet's top spots today.
+The inclusion of fighters such as social media sensation Jake Paul versus NBA superstar Nate Robinson drew a very significant crowd on their own, with the Paul vs Robinson fight dominating the internet's top spots today.

 "Saturday was our pilot and it worked.
 Now when anyone hears it's a Triller "The Fight Club" event, they now know it means the production will be unparalleled.
 It will look and feel like nothing they've ever seen.
 Triller's official motto 'Where you do you' is carried into these events where celebrities unleash their inner boxers, where everyone is free to express themselves.
 Whether it's the announcers giving their honest narrative and doing so talking like drunken sailors or artists expressing their music while smoking on a joint, we encourage pushing the rules of the game and pushing them to the limits," said Kavanaugh.